Bipolar Insomnia: The Connection Between Bipolar Disorder And Disturbed Sleep Habits

 Insomnia, as well as excessive sleep, can occur during depressive episodes.
 However, unlike manic episodes, this insomnia is likely to occur with feelings of tiredness.
 Individuals living with bipolar disorder may also experience insomnia when their moods are stable.

 Disruptions in sleep can lead to significant challenges for those living with bipolar disorder.
-Poor sleep can lead to excessive daytime sleepiness, negatively impacted treatment outcomes, and recurrence of a mood episode.
+Sleep disturbance in bipolar disorder can lead to excessive daytime sleepiness, negatively impacted treatment outcomes, and recurrence of a mood episode.
 As researchers explained in a study published in the journal Sleep Medicine Clinics (Sleep Med Clin), “Sleep disturbance is associated with decreased quality of life and mood relapse in bipolar disorder”.
 Bipolar disorder has also been linked to rapid eye movement (REM) sleep abnormalities; in fact, some experts believe these disruptions are a risk factor for the condition.
-REM sleep is a phase of the sleep cycle that is considered important to cognitive functioning, so such disruptions may have an impact on memory and other crucial processes in an individual with bipolar disorder.
+REM sleep is a phase of the sleep cycle that is considered important to cognitive functioning so that a sleep disturbance may have an impact on memory and other crucial processes in an individual with bipolar disorder.

 Some research suggests that sleep disturbance may be a marker for the onset of bipolar disorder in children.
 Additionally, a decreased need for sleep may help professionals distinguish bipolar disorder from other mental illnesses.
 In addition to insomnia, bipolar disorder is associated with sleep disorders like sleep apnea and (as we’ll discuss below) delayed sleep phase syndrome.